pebakery/pebakery-docs/Commands/Deprecated.md

 No longer used.

-## Commands that will be deprecated:
+## Commands that will be deprecated

 These commands are fully functional within PEBakery but will be removed in a future release.

-### ExtractAndRun

-Due to the limitations of the original Winbuilder command this is better off implemented as a macro using standard Extract and ShellExecuteDelete
+It is advised to avoid these commands in your projects.

 ### WebGetIfNotExist